Uncontested Divorce in Maryland

 • A copy of the marriage license: This form can be substituted by the witness who was present at the wedding.

-In this state, the Family Law Master hears the uncontested divorce cases.
+In this state, the Family Law Master hears the uncontested cases.
 The findings and recommendations of the Master at the hearing are the basis of the Decree of Divorce.
-Further, the Judge signs the Decree of Divorce and it is mailed to the divorcing partners within a short span of time.
+Further, the Judge signs the Decree and it is mailed to the partners within a short span of time.
 It is mandatory for the Plaintiff and optional for the Defendant to remain present at the divorce hearing.

 The Effort

-When the Defendant does not respond during the specified time period, the Plaintiff can file a Request for Default.
-Further, the Order for Default is issued and on obtaining it, the Plaintiff can plan an uncontested divorce hearing.
-However, it is advised that the Plaintiff makes an “effort” to find out the missing spouse, prior to taking the above steps.
+When the Defendant does not respond during a specified time period, the Plaintiff can file a Request for Default.
+Further, the Order for Default is issued and on obtaining it, the Plaintiff can plan an uncontested hearing.
+However, it is advised that the Plaintiff makes an "effort" to find out the missing spouse, prior to taking the above steps.

-The “effort” comprises of the following steps and is done in good faith.
+The "effort" comprises of the following steps and is done in good faith:

 • Browsing the Internet and searching directory assistance and telephone directories.